-There is no coinsurance, Medicare-covered screening for
+There is no coinsurance.
+Medicare-covered screening for

-What you must pay when you Services that are covered for you get these services for sexually active adults at increased risk for STIs.
+What you must pay when you Services that are covered for you get these services people who are at increased risk for an STI when the tests STIs and counseling for STIs are ordered by a primary care provider.
+We cover these tests preventive benefit. once every 12 months or at certain times during pregnancy.
+We also cover up to two individual 20 to 30 minute, face-toface high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
-Services to treat kidney disease Covered services include: 20% coinsurance of the cost for • Kidney disease education services to teach kidney care Medicare-covered renal dialysis and help members make informed decisions about their services. care.
-For members with stage IV chronic kidney disease Dialysis treatments while you when referred by their doctor, we cover up to six arean inpatient are included in sessions of kidney disease education services per your inpatient hospital care lifetime explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an treatments when temporarily out of the service area, as

-Outpatient dialysis treatments (including dialysis
+Services to treat kidney disease

-- inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)
+- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
+For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.